Train strikes today: Everything you need to know about rail disruption

 ‘This is a political dispute caused by the government,’ claims train drivers’ union

-The train drivers’ union, Aslef, has announced the next round of industrial action in its long and bitter dispute with 14 English train operators over pay, jobs and working conditions.
-Drivers will walk out on Saturday 30 September and Wednesday 4 October, triggering the cancellation of thousands of trains on each day and wrecking millions of planned journeys.
+The train drivers’ union, Aslef, has embarked on the latest round of industrial action in its long and bitter dispute with 14 English train operators over pay, jobs and working conditions.
+Drivers walked out on Saturday 30 September and will do the same on Wednesday 4 October, triggering the cancellation of thousands of trains on each day and wrecking millions of planned journeys.

-In addition the union will impose an overtime ban on Friday 29 September and from Monday 2 to Friday 6 October – disrupting rail travel for over a week.
-The strikes are timed to hit the Conservative Party Conference in Manchester, which begins on Sunday 1 October – the day after the first walk-out – and ends on Wednesday 4 October, the day of the second stoppage.
+In addition the union has imposed an overtime ban until Friday 6 October – disrupting rail travel for over a week.
+The strikes are timed to hit the Conservative Party Conference in Manchester, which began on Sunday 1 October – the day after the first walk-out – and ends on Wednesday 4 October, the day of the second stoppage.

-Announcing the strike, Mick Whelan, Aslef’s general secretary, said: “While we regret having to take this action – we don’t want to lose a day’s pay, or disrupt passengers as they try to travel by train – the government, and the employers have forced us into this position.
+Mick Whelan, the general secretary of Aslef, said: “We have a government that’s not interested in rail, that’s clearly only interested in road and air, that doesn’t care about the travelling public, doesn't care about disabled people, wants to close the ticket offices.

-“Our members have not, now, had a pay rise for four years – since 2019 – and that’s not right when prices have soared in that time.
-Train drivers, perfectly reasonably, want to be able to buy now what they could buy four years ago.”
+“What they want us to do is take a 20 per cent pay cut and give up all our terms and conditions.”

 Caught in the middle of the dispute, the long-suffering passenger.
 This Q&A aims to explain what lies behind the conflict and the likely impact of the forthcoming strikes.